 - Drinks: water, soft drinks, Arabic coffee, tea

-Vegetarian/vegan: Always available – inform your driver during pickup.
+Vegetarian/vegan: Always available -- just inform your driver during pickup.
+For a full menu breakdown, see our desert safari BBQ dinner guide.

-- Protect your phone – sand damages charging ports and speakers
+- Protect your phone -- put it in a ziplock bag.
+Sand damages charging ports and speakers

-- Medical conditions: Inform your guide about back problems, pregnancy (not recommended), heart conditions
+- Medical conditions: Tell your guide about back problems, pregnancy (not recommended for dune bashing), heart conditions

-Some optional activities aren't worth the extra AED:
+Some optional activities aren't worth the extra cost:

 Now that you know what to expect, choose the right experience: